Content Search Flow#

 Type a tag in the tag input field and press Enter or comma to add it

-Tags appear as chips that can be removed by clicking ×
+Tags appear as chips that can be removed by clicking x

-Note: Tags can only be added or removed while a file is in the Staged state (before upload).
+Note: Tags can be added or removed only while the file is in the Staged state (before upload).
 Once uploaded, tags are locked.

 Click the Upload Files button at the bottom to start processing all staged files.
 Each file goes through the ingestion pipeline:

-Documents — Text extraction (with OCR for handwritten/scanned content), semantic chunking, and embedding
+Documents - Text extraction with Optical Character Recognition (OCR) for handwritten or scanned content, semantic chunking, and embedding

-Images — CLIP embedding for visual similarity search
+Images - Contrastive Language-Image Pretraining (CLIP) embedding for visual similarity search

 After at least one file upload is complete, the Search tab becomes available.

-Type your query in the text area (max 100 characters)
+Type your query in the text area (maximum: 100 characters).

-Select the content types to search across: Documents, Images, Videos (any combination)
+Select the content types to search across: Documents, Images, and Videos (any combination).

-Optionally filter results by tag using the Filter by tags dropdown
+(Optional) Filter results by tag using the Filter by tags drop-down menu.

 Set the number of Top Results to return (default: 10)